SMAT-Lab/Scalpel/docs/source/index.md

 * {ref}`search`

+# Development Team
+Scalpel Framework was first introduced by Li Li,  Jiawei Wang, and  Haowei Quan in the [Paper] (https://arxiv.org/abs/2202.11840).
+Scalpel is maintained by the SMAT Lab (SMart Software Analysis and Trustworthy Computing Lab) which is part of the Software Engineering group at Monash University, Australia.
+Scalpel also receives huge support from the Python community.

 # Acknowledgement

 This project has been inspired and supported by many existing works.
 Some implementation of functionalities is taken from published work.
-If you think your work appears in this project, but is not mentioned yet, please let us know by any means.
+If you think your work appears in this project but is not mentioned yet, please let us know by any means.

 1. [Fuzzyingbook](https://www.fuzzingbook.org/).